← Back to research

 Executive Summary

-Obsidian is a personal knowledge management application founded in 2020 by Shida Li and Erica Xu during COVID-19 quarantine.
-Built on the principle that "your notes are yours," Obsidian stores everything as local plain-text markdown files while providing powerful features like bidirectional linking, graph visualization, and over 2,000 community plugins.
-The app is free for personal use and 100% user-supported without outside investors.
+Obsidian is a personal knowledge management application founded in 2020 by Shida Li and Erica Xu during COVID-19 quarantine.[1]
+Built on the principle that "your notes are yours," Obsidian stores everything as local plain-text markdown files while providing powerful features like bidirectional linking, graph visualization, native database views (Bases), and more than 4,600 community plugins as of June 2026.[2]
+The app is free for both personal and commercial use — the commercial license became optional in February 2025 — and remains 100% user-supported without outside investors.[3][4]

 AttributeValue